yc4ny/GHA-NeRSemble-Preprocess/README.md

 ## Preparing Datasets
 In this code's pipeline instructions for preprocessing [NeRSemble dataset](https://tobias-kirschstein.github.io/nersemble/):
 Apply to download [NeRSemble dataset](https://tobias-kirschstein.github.io/nersemble/) and unzip it into "path/to/raw_NeRSemble/".
 I have provided an *unzip.sh* file which extracts all the zip files in the base directory.
+To speed up the process, multithreading has been applied.
 After unzipping your "raw_NeRSemble" directory should look something like this:

    ```